 Letters of Recommendation

 Applicants should arrange to have three letters of recommendation submitted online to UC San Diego.
 If paper letters are necessary they must be mailed to the prospective major department, group, or school.
-(Recommendation forms can be printed from the online application site.)
 It is most important that letters of recommendation be completed by individuals in a position to analyze an applicant’s abilities and academic or professional promise.

 International Applicant Requirements